 Vocational Education Voucher Delivery and Labor Market Returns in Kenya

 Youth underemployment, especially among less educated populations, has the potential to create significant social unrest and perpetuate poverty.
-However, little is known about how best to help youth find jobs and smooth the school-to-work transition, particularly in less developed countries.
-One would-be tool for expanding the labor market opportunities in these settings is vocational education, which could help students learn a trade and acquire the skills needed to take advantage of employment opportunities, and create successful small businesses.
-However, credible research on the economic returns to vocational schooling in poor countries remains scarce.
+However, little is known about how best to help youth find jobs and smooth the school-to-work transition, particularly in less low- and middle-income countries.
+One potential tool for expanding the labor market opportunities in these settings is vocational education, which could help students learn a trade and acquire the skills needed to take advantage of employment opportunities, and create successful small businesses.
+However, credible research on the economic returns to vocational schooling in low- and middle-income countries remains scarce.

 Context of the evaluation

 The introduction of free primary education in Kenya in 2003 prompted a large influx of pupils previously not enrolled in school.
 As these pupils complete their primary schooling in the coming years, Kenya will face unprecedented numbers of primary school graduates competing for limited seats in traditional secondary schools.
 Vocational education is one promising avenue for these youths.
 Increasing vocational education has the potential to help address unemployment issues for new primary school graduates by providing students with the skills needed for employment, even without obtaining a secondary school diploma.
 Vocational training may also help to address the problem of underemployment among youth who exited the academic schooling system before 2003.
 However, there is little empirical evidence on the impacts of vocational education on employment, salary, or consumption for individuals with different characteristics and backgrounds, for instance, by gender, family background, or individual cognitive ability.